sekai-soft/mastodon-patches/README.md

         * Use `bin/dev` to start

+        * Use `bundle exec rails assets:precompile` to test frontend assets

         * The web UI is located at [`http://localhost:3000`](http://localhost:3000).
 Use username `admin@localhost` and password `mastodonadmin`.

         * To revert all code patches in the mastodon fork, use `MASTODON_PATH=/path/to/mastodon-fork ./revert-code-patches.sh`